top of page

 Exploring the Outdoors

 We have picnic tables and play centers in our fenced playground that we can use when the weather is conducive to outside learning.
+Students enjoy exploring equipment such as bikes, trucks, shovels, and a mud kitchen with friends during this time!
 We end each day with playground play.

 We also like to go on nature walks around the church grounds, looking for signs of the seasons, plants, and animals.
 We enjoy using different senses to learn new things about the outdoors!